openstack/barbican-specs/specs/juno/add-certificate-to-the-container-type.rst

 Proposed Change
 ===============

 Add the `certificate` option for containers.
-This augments the the current type attribute on the containers resource and data model to accept `certificate` as a valid option.
+This augments the current type attribute on the containers resource and data model to accept `certificate` as a valid option.

 Alternatives
 ------------